 The exact causes of depression are not fully identified.
 It cannot be pinpointed to a single cause or reason.
 It is most likely to occur due to a complex combination of factors.
 Most of these factors are however out of your control.
 These include:

-- Life events like work issues, stress, financial problems, strained relationships with loved ones etc.
+- Life events like work issues, stress, financial problems, strained relationships with loved ones and others.

-- Personality traits like worrying too much, failing at coping strategies, childhood traumas etc.
+- Personality traits like low self-esteem, self-critical, being pessimist, worrying too much, failing at coping strategies, childhood traumas etc.

-- Certain prescription drugs like corticosteroids, beta blockers, etc
+- Certain prescription drugs like corticosteroids, beta blockers, and others

 - Abuse of recreational drugs